The Benefits of Horsetail

-Specifically, this random, placebo-controlled, double-blind study, was designed to test that the administration of a new oral supplement will increase hair growth in adult women.
-Most of the participants complained of self-perceived thinning hair associated with poor diet, stress and hormonal influences.
+Specifically, this random, placebo-controlled, double-blind study was designed to test that the administration of a new oral supplement will increase hair growth in adult women.
+Most participants complained of self-perceived thinning hair associated with poor diet, stress, and hormonal influences.
 The women participated in the study for 6-Months.

 The mean number of terminal hairs in the target scalp area increased from 271 at baseline to 571.
 After six months, the hairs increased further to 609.6.
 This was significantly greater than the mean number of terminal hairs among the placebo-treated subjects at baseline (256.0).

-These results support the hypothesis that the oral supplement, containing horsetail extract, increases hair growth in women with thinning hair.
-In addition to the hair growth, improvements were seen in overall hair volume, thickness, hair shine and moisture retention.
+These results support the hypothesis that the oral supplement containing horsetail extract increases hair growth in women with thinning hair.
+In addition to the hair growth, improvements occurred in overall hair volume, thickness, hair shine, and moisture retention.
 This study suggests that horsetail for hair growth is a valid claim.
-In conclusion, the daily dose of a proprietary supplement, containing horsetail, significantly increases hair growth after 90 and 180 days with no adverse effects to report.
+In conclusion, the daily dose of a proprietary supplement containing horsetail significantly increases hair growth after 90 and 180 days with no adverse effects to report.

-Based on the work and research of numerous studies, horsetail can enhance the texture, strength and sheen or the hair as well as promotes hair growth.
+Based on numerous studies’ work and research, horsetail can enhance the texture, strength, and sheen of the hair and promote hair growth.

 All information contained within this site is for reference purposes only.
 You must consult and follow the directions of your physician and licensed health care professionals.
 The FDA does not evaluate or approve natural products; therefore, they are not intended to diagnose, treat, cure or prevent any health condition or disease.

-In the first study, would it be typical to see additional hair growth with future use of the oral supplement?
+Would it be typical to see additional hair growth with the oral supplement’s future use in the first study?

 Yes.
-After three months, the participants report an improvement in hair shine, skin smoothness and moisture retention.
-This suggests that even additional benefits may be seen with future use.
+After three months, the participants report an improvement in hair shine, skin smoothness, and moisture retention.
+This suggests that users may see additional benefits with future use.

 Are there any other supplements discussed in the study with females with alopecia that may be responsible for increased hair growth in women?